 Life before politics

-For the next 25 years she worked and lived abroad, working in the manufacturing, banking and IT industries.
+For almost 30 years that followed she worked and lived abroad, working in the manufacturing, banking and IT industries.
 Most recently she was the Chief Marketing Officer for a global company in the travel technology sector, prior to that she was responsible for global customer sales and account management, based in Madrid for eight years.
 In 2010 Gillian spent a year studying a Sloan Fellowship master’s degree at London Business School primarily to update her knowledge on digital technology and to develop her strategy and leadership skills.

 In 2014 she switched her focus to politics.
 She was first elected as a local councillor in October 2014 and in May 2015 she stood as a parliamentary candidate in St Helens South and Whiston, Merseyside, gaining second place for the Conservatives for the first time.

 She is married to Michael (pictured) and has two stepsons.

 Life as your MP

 Gillian is currently serving as the Secretary of State for Education

 Gillian was first elected in June 2017, and re-elected in 2019.
 Since becoming an MP Gillian has occupied several positions.
 She was elected to the Public Accounts Select Committee in September 2017.
 The Committee scrutinises public spending and generally holds the government and its civil servants to account for the delivery of public services.